 Practical Ways To Create A Website Your Users love

 Creating a website is a huge milestone for new and seasoned business owners alike.
-It’s a time of excitement and trepidation and requires loads of energy and a ton of commitment.
+It’s a time of both excitement and tension that requires loads of energy and a ton of commitment.

-But oftentimes, amidst the mix of delight and pandemonium and with the vast amount of new things you find and learn, it’s all too easy to get distracted by the “bells & whistles” and forget the real purpose of why you’re creating a website in the first place.
+But often, amidst the sheer amount of new things you find and learn, it’s all too easy to get distracted by the “bells & whistles” and forget the real purpose of why you’re creating a website in the first place.

-Since you’re reading this blog, you obviously want to create a website your users love and keep coming back to.
+Obviously, you want to create a website your users love + keep coming back to.

 To do that requires a lot more thought and planning than putting a few fancy pictures together and some wise words to sell your services and products.

-You have to be able to see and create your website from the mind of the people you want to serve and dream up the best experience ever making sure that each click of the button, each image and piece of content you direct them to is intentional, relevant and useful FOR THEM.
+You need to put yourself in the shoes of the people you want to serve + dream up the best experience ever making sure that each click of the button, each image and piece of content you direct them to is intentional, relevant and useful FOR THEM.

 I’ve also created a checklist which you can download below.